Choose another writer in this calendar:

 ||Toivo (Richard) Pekkanen (1902-1957)|

---"I still don't know how to explain how Father guided me along the highways and byways of his mind.
+"I still don't know how to explain how Father guided me along the highways and byways of his mind.
 Only during those short moments when Mother was away did he hum softly to me a song about a star, the North Star.
 But when Mother came back, he always stopped.
-And that was, indeed, for me the most important thing: his mysterious silence, the far journey." (from My Childhood, 1953)
+And that was, indeed, for me the most important thing: his mysterious silence, the far journey."
+(My Childhood, translated by Hildi Hawkins, in A Way to Measure Time, 1992, original work appeared in 1953)

 Pekkanen's early works, short stories, were published in the magazine Juttutupa.
 After contacts with Erkki Vala and the literary circle around Olavi Paavolainen, Pekkanen began to write purposefully short stories.
 Among his favorite writers was Jack London.
 In 1928 Pekkanen met Ester Kankkunen, who helped him in his literary apprenticeship, and began a corresponcence with her, that continud until his death.
 At the age of 25, Pekkanen published his first book, Rautaiset kädet (1927), a collection of stories.
 The following collections, Satama ja meri (1929) and Kuolemattomat (1931), were also praised by critics.
 From 1932 Pekkanen devoted himself entirely to writing.
 He lived in Kotka until the early 1930s, and then moved to Helsinki.
 In 1933 he married Aino Halonen.